meierac/wochenschau/SWIPE_FIX_EXPLANATION.md

 - ✅ Natural transition between swiping and scrolling
 - ✅ No conflicts between gestures
 - ✅ Works with inputs, buttons, and interactive elements
+- ✅ **Sheet visually follows finger during drag on iOS** ⭐ NEW
+- ✅ Smooth 60fps animations with GPU acceleration

 ## Testing Checklist